ellisonpyon/cs1302-latin-squares/README.md

 ```
 This example assumes the starting configuration that was
 provided as an example earlier in this document.
-Location
+Locations
-that are surrounded with square brackets denote pre-determined
+that are surrounded with square brackets are pre-determined.
-location.
-The numbers along the top and left sides denote
+The numbers along the top and left sides are location indices.
-location indices.
-Locations are separated column-wise using
+Locations are separated column-wise using vertical bars in order
-vertical bars in order to help with readability.
-In this
+to help with readability.
+In this  particular example, the user
-particular examplem the user has placed a `y` in location
+has placed a `y` in location (1, 0), probably during their
-(1, 0), probably during their first move.
+first move.

-**NOTE:** The blank at the end of the example above
+**NOTE:** The blank lines above and below the square in the example
-is intentional.
-You should include a blank line in that location
+above are intentional.
+You should include blank lines in those
-in order to match expected output.
+locations in order to match expected output.

 **NOTE:** Examples of complete game input/output are provided in the appendix
 of this document.